sebbekahkonen/vueHelp-repo/README.md

 #
 ## **Store**
-- main purpose is to save/get data in store
+- main purpose is to save/get/set data in store
 - commit changes
-- get values
+- call services

 ## **Services**
 - main purpose is to call API calls in here